widdix/aws-ec2-ssh/README.md

 So instead of `name@email.com` you will need to use `name.at.email.com` when login via SSH.

+Linux user names may only be up to 32 characters long.

 ## Using a multi account strategy with a central IAM user account

 If you are using multiple AWS accounts you probably have one AWS account with all the IAM users (I will call it **users account**), and separate AWS accounts for your environments (I will call it **dev account**).
 Support for this is provided using the AssumeRole functionality in AWS.